Advertisement

 “If the bacteria don’t clear from the bladder, they settle in and multiply, and an infection happens,” Dr. Vasavada explains.

 Anatomy affects your risk of UTIs.
-Dr. Vasavada says that people with vaginas are the most likely to get UTIs because of their shorter urethra.
+Dr. Vasavada says that anyone can get a UTI, but women are more likely to get them.

 “The female urethra is only 3 to 4 centimeters long, so the bacteria only have to travel a short distance from the opening into the bladder,” he continues.

-“Although if you have prostatitis (prostate inflammation), that can also lead to UTIs,” he notes.
+“Although if you have prostatitis (prostate inflammation), that can also lead to UTIs,” notes Dr. Vasavada.

 Advertisement